drumnart/Papyrus/README.md

 # Papyrus
-A tool to easily configure Collection View in chained way.
+A tool to easily configure Collection View.